Immunity and Pseudorandomness of Context-Free Languages: Discussion and Open Problems

 \section{Discussion and Open Problems}

-We have discussed two fundamental notions---immunity and pseudorandomness---in a framework of formal language theory.
-Our main target of this paper is the context-free language.
-Our initial study in this paper has revealed a quite rich structure that lies inside $\cfl$.
+We have discussed two notions---immunity and pseudorandomness---in a framework of formal language theory.
+For these notions, our main target of this paper is $\cfl$, the family of context-free languages.
+Our initial study has revealed a quite rich structure that lies inside $\cfl$.
 For instance, $\cfl$ contains complex languages, which are $\reg$-immune, $\cfl$-simple, and $\reg/n$-pseudorandom.
 Moreover, its function class $\mathrm{CFLSV_t}$ contains a pseudorandom generator against $\reg/n$.

-There remain several key questions that we have not answered throughout this paper.
+Despite much efforts, however, there remain several key questions that we have not answered throughout this paper.
 To direct future research, we generate a short list of those questions for the interested reader.